donotxixihaha/fund_data-crawler/README.md

 #### Before start, you have to install：
 >1.windows10 + python3 + IDE(PyCharm recommended)
 2.all packages that will be used, including：beautifulsoup4,selenium,chardet,requests,MySQLdb,sqlalchemy,multiprocessing,queue,threading
-3.selenium driver of chrome, and set path in enviroment variable: see https://www.seleniumhq.org/docs/03_webdriver.jsp
+3.Chrome browser, selenium driver of chrome, and set path in enviroment variable: see https://www.seleniumhq.org/docs/03_webdriver.jsp
 4.MySQL5.7 and upper version, create new account, or data would be saved in disk D

 #### Functions and alterable parameters of every script：